jasonumiker/container-day-ecs/README.md

     1. Go to `http://localhost:8080`
     1. Refresh the browser tab a few times and then come back to see the new log line entries
     1. Press Ctrl-C to exit the log tailing
-    1. Run `docker exec -it nginx /bin/bash` to open a shell *within* our container (-it means interactive)
-    1. Run `cd /usr/share/nginx/html` then `cat index.html` to see the content the nginx is serving which is part of the container.
-    1. Run `echo "Test" > index.html` and then refresh the browser preview tab to see the content change
-        1. If we wanted to commit this change to the image as a new layer we could do it with a `docker commit` - otherwise it'll stay in this container but be reverted if you go back to the image.
-    1. Run `exit` to exit our interactive shell
 1. Run `docker stop nginx` to stop our container
 1. Run `docker ps -a` (-a means all including the stopped containers) to see that our container is still there but stopped.
 At this point it could be restarted with a `docker start nginx` if we wanted.
 1. Run `docker rm nginx` to remove the stopped container from our machine then another `docker ps -a` to confirm it is now gone